AusAura/AirbusChallenge/README.md

 - As the next step, model divides different objects on the predicted masks.
 - Each single mask is saved in the results.csv file then as separate row.

+Prediction using the following functions from the utils.py file:
+1. 'separate_masks' to split mask with multiple ships on the single ones.
+2. 'RLE encoder' to encode the predicted and divided mask with a single ship.
+3. 'make_blend' that blends original image with the mask.

 ## EDA of Basic Dataset

 For detailed analysis, please check the EDA.ipybn file.
 Short version could be found below.

 ### Results